bitnami/containers/containers/zookeeper/README.md

 A ZooKeeper (https://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html) cluster can easily be setup with the Bitnami ZooKeeper Docker image using the following environment variables:

- - `ZOO_SERVERS`: Comma or colon separated list of servers.
-Example: zoo1:2888:3888,zoo2:2888:3888.
+ - `ZOO_SERVERS`: Comma, space or semi-colon separated list of servers.This can be done with or without specifying the ID of the server in the ensemble.
+Example:
+    - without Server ID - zoo1:2888:3888,zoo2:2888:3888
+    - with Server ID - zoo1:2888:3888::1,zoo2:2888:3888::2

   No defaults.

 For reliable ZooKeeper service, you should deploy ZooKeeper in a cluster known as an ensemble.
 As long as a majority of the ensemble are up, the service will be available.
 Because ZooKeeper requires a majority, it is best to use an odd number of machines.
 For example, with four machines ZooKeeper can only handle the failure of a single machine; if two machines fail, the remaining two machines do not constitute a majority.
 However, with five machines ZooKeeper can handle the failure of two machines.

 You have to use 0.0.0.0 as the host for the server.
-More concretely, if the ID of the zookeeper1 container starting is 1, then the ZOO_SERVERS environment variable has to be 0.0.0.0:2888:3888,zookeeper2:2888:3888.zookeeper3:2888:3888.
+More concretely, if the ID of the zookeeper1 container starting is 1, then the ZOO_SERVERS environment variable has to be 0.0.0.0:2888:3888,zookeeper2:2888:3888,zookeeper3:2888:3888 or if the ID of zookeeper servers are non-sequential then they need to be specified 0.0.0.0:2888:3888::2,zookeeper2:2888:3888::4.zookeeper3:2888:3888::6

 See below:

 Create a Docker network to enable visibility to each other via the docker container name